jacksund/simmate/docs/full_guides/database/contributing_data.md

 ## Adding your data to Simmate

 !!! warning
     This module is only for the Simmate dev team or third-party contributors that want to add their own data!
 Users should instead use the `load_remote_archive` method to access data.
-See the [tutorial on accessing the database](https://github.com/jacksund/simmate/blob/main/tutorials/05_Search_the_database.md).
+See the [database docs](https://jacksund.github.io/simmate/full_guides/database/overview/).

 This module is for pulling data from various databases into Simmate using third-party codes.
 This can then be used to build archives that users may access.